 - Cook Meat Filling:

-- Brown beef in medium pot, add vegetables and spices.
+- Brown beef in a medium pot, add vegetables and spices

 - Simmer until thickened.